 This balance brings out some of the positives of the caricature while maintaining the depth and richness of a true character.

 What one person thinks is the only method could not work at all for another person.
 That’s why I’ll keep reading and exploring to find my own way.
+And so should you!